 043) Casanova: Acedia Volume 1 by Matt Fraction and Fábio Moon and Michael Chabon and Gabriel Bá, finished March 18

 What a writing cast!
 And the art is a style I'm very fond of!
-Okay!
+Okay!one week

 The real problem with this volume is that it's really not long enough.
 They should have waited to make a collection.
 Why must they all be the same length?
 This was super intriguing, but some of what made it intrigue also made it dissatisfy.
 For instance, there is, if I'm counting correctly, three ongoing stories (one of which is superbrief and meta and may be ignored as far as this argument is concerned).
 Which means the pagelength is split between the two.
 Which makes both even slighter than they would normally be in this sort of collection.